 If all else fails, ask again at the gate.

+The last step?
+Have a great flight in your great airline seat!
 I hope these tips will help you get the best airplane seat possible for your next flight!
 There are a lot of different factors to consider!